KruthikRavikanti/WeatherBot/README.md

 | active       | boolean    | Default `true`                             |
 | created_at   | timestamptz| Default `now()`                             |

-The `Create Weather Subscription (Supabase)` node inserts one row per `(email, city)`.

 ### Table: `weather_logs`

-Used by the daily workflow to log each weather check.

-Suggested schema:

 | Column           | Type        | Notes                                      |
 |------------------|------------|--------------------------------------------|